-VTA has taken steps to establish expenditure guidelines for program administration that define the allowability of specific administration costs such as investment fees and associated allocations, personnel charges, and sales tax forecast costs, as required by the 2016 Measure B ballot language; however, VTA established an administration expenditure policy that was implemented after our audit period in July 2021.
+In July 2021, VTA established an administration expenditure policy that defined the allowability of specific administration costs such as investment fees and associated allocations, personnel charges, and sales tax forecast costs, as required by the 2016 Measure B ballot language.

-While sampled expenditures appeared to be reasonable and consistent with 2016 Measure B's objectives, the ballot language specifically states that, "the Program Categories will be administered in accordance with program guidelines and policies to be developed and approved by the VTA Board of Directors."
-Areas within our sample such as investment fees and allocation of fees (\$279,271.30) and personnel charges (\$1,740.30) that require Program administration expenditure guidelines clarification include the following:
+While sampled expenditures appeared to be reasonable and consistent with 2016 Measure B's objectives, the ballot language specifically states that "the Program Categories will be administered in accordance with program guidelines and policies to be developed and approved by the VTA Board of Directors."
+Within our sample, we identified personnel charges (\$199.86) that require Program Administration Expenditure guideline clarification: